New Jersey Prevailing Wage Attorney

 What happens if the Department of Labor directs me to provide information about public projects my company has performed?

 The Department of Labor is authorized to investigate wages an employer has paid to its employees on any project in New Jersey.
 Frequently, the Department of Labor will request voluminous documents from the contractor within ten days of the contractor’s receipt of the requests.
 If the information is not provided, a subpoena will be issued.
 Failure to respond may result in the public body withholding 25% of the amount to be paid to the contractor from the public body and supervision of payment to the contractor’s employees for ongoing projects.
 In the event that the contractor does not cooperate, it may be debarred.

 If your company has violated the Prevailing Wage Act, it does not necessarily mean you will be debarred.
-Often, with the assistance of counsel, a settlement can be negotiated with the Department of Labor, which may reduce the penalties and avoid the dreaded debarment.
+Often, with the assistance of an experienced New Jersey prevailing wage attorney, a settlement can be negotiated with the Department of Labor, which may reduce the penalties and avoid the dreaded debarment.
 If your company has been sued on the Prevailing Wage Act or received an audit letter from the Department of Labor, contact Einhorn Harris partner, Timothy J. Ford, Esq.